Chelsea Boots, Shopping Guides

 All that being said, the Finn is by far the least dressy boot on this list.
 If you are in this price bracket and want something a bit closer to a boot for the office, I would suggest taking a look at the Meermin Chelsea.

-The boot itself offers great value – nice materials, an elegant last, etc. Where Meermin hiccups is the purchase itself.
+The boot offers great value – nice materials, an elegant last, etc. Where Meermin hiccups is the purchase itself.
 Hard to fit lasts combined with expensive shipping and returns means getting into the world of Meermin takes some time and money.

 What’s the best Chelsea Boot for under $400?

-Winner: Grant Stone Chelsea $370
+Winner: Grant Stone Chelsea $395

 It probably won’t be a surprise to anyone who has read this site before, but if you want to spend around $400 on a Chelsea boot, I think that Grant Stone is the obvious choice.
-Even better, at time of writing the Crimson colorway is on sale for $296.

 The Grant Stone Chelsea is made with the same attention to detail as all their boots.
 That is to say, nearly perfect.
 Add in top-notch materials, and this is a tough pair to beat.
 My only real complaint is the last, which does not work for a lot of people (including myself).
 Of course, everyone will fit lasts differently and you might find this to be the best fit for you.